All Episodes

 So exactly right.

-I mean, t you know, for Rand Paul to be a big Tea Party guy winning in Kentucky, great, good for him.
+I mean, you know, for Rand Paul to be a big Tea Party guy winning in Kentucky, great, good for him.

 It's Kentucky.

-It's something, anything that makes a state, no matter what that state is, no matter what its uh its default setting is, m uh that gives it a little more opportunity for the electorate to stroke its chin and and recoil at profligate spending and absurd government overreach, where wherever that moves you along the spectrum, ain't nothing but a good thing.
+Anything that makes a state, no matter what that state is, no matter what its default setting is, that gives it a little more opportunity for the electorate to stroke its chin and recoil at profligate spending and absurd government overreach.

 Absolutely.

-And you know, it's just encouraging to see that this is happening though in a state that's as traditionally liberal as the state of Maine is.
+And, you know, it's just encouraging to see that this is happening, though, in a state that's as traditionally liberal as the state of Maine is.

-So we're we there's a lot of excitement around, and a lot of people believe that uh this Paul O'Page fellow has a real legitimate shot of uh winning the governorship here in Maine come November.
+And a lot of people believe that this Paula Page fellow has a real legitimate shot of winning the governorship here in Maine come November.

-That this is happening, you know, even in even in states like Maine.
+So wouldn't that be something to encourage people across the country that this is happening, you know, even in states like Maine?

-You bet Thank you, man.
+Thank you, man.

 Appreciate it very, very much.

-And for if anybody is hopping on the Google train and looking for some another up and coming woman named Paula Page, it's Paul LePage.
+And if anybody is hopping on the Google train and looking for another up-and-coming woman named Paula Page, it's Paul LePage, Paul first name, and then LePage, L-E-P-A-G-E.

-Of course, in Maine is there any other kind.
+Of course, in Maine, is there any other kind?

-Kidding, love Maine, part of its charm.
+Part of its charm.

-Because one another gentleman has some testimony about uh the you know Tea Party phenomenon all of a sudden after years without a lot of Republican flavor, bam, uh Tea Party platform candidates hanging from the rafters.
+We'll do it quickly because another gentleman has some testimony about the Tea Party phenomenon all of a sudden after years without a lot of Republican flavor.

 This is in Humboldt, South Dakota.

-Joe, Mark Davis, InfoRush and it's nice to have you.
+It's nice to have you.

 Hello.

-Um I'm a teenager actually from South Dakota.
+I'm a teenager, actually, from South Dakota.

 Tremendous.

-And you know, South Dakota is generally a pretty conservative state, but still, you know, we've been trying to try and to put up a good candidate, and finally this year we have actually three great candidates uh uh you know battle it out in the primary.
+And, you know, South Dakota is generally a pretty conservative state, but still, you know, we've been trying to try and put up a good candidate.

 Now, are you a voting age teenager?

-No, I'm actually fifteen.
+No, I'm actually 15.

-Yeah, but I am, however, the uh the political director of our school newspaper, so uh I am not surprised.
+Yeah, but I am, however, the political director of our school newspaper.

 Check out my column.